virtualguard101/mkdocs-note/README.md

 </div>

-`MkDocs-Note` is a plugin for `MkDocs` that automatically manages notes in your documentation site.
+MkDocs Note is a plugin for [MkDocs](https://www.mkdocs.org/) that automatically manages notes in your documentation site.
 It's designed to work seamlessly with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme to create a unified note-taking and documentation experience.

 >[!IMPORTANT]
 > **Breaking Changes**